ToniRV/dotfiles/README.md

 # My dotfiles

-Install the fonts for the vim configs to work well: tm https://github.com/powerline/fonts
+Install the fonts for the vim configs to work well: https://github.com/powerline/fonts

 Install Terminator

 Then configure Terminator to use Liberation Mono for Powerline.
 Use Regular style and Size 10.
+Apply these changes in the Profile tab.

 To unset <Super>+t shortcut that pops the trash in ubuntu on Mac sudo apt-get install compizconfig-settings-manager